General

 Water temperature in the summer is 82 to 84 degrees and in winter about 74 to 78 degrees.
 A constant trade wind keeps the climate at a very comfortable level.

-In an average year the Turks and Caicos Islands enjoys 350 days of sunshine.
+In an average year the Turks and Caicos Islands enjoy 350 days of sunshine.

 Time Zone